authcompanion/authcompanion2/documentation/docs/guide/launch.md

   APPLICATION_ORIGIN="https://auth.example.com/v1/web/home"
 ```

+- Run `flyctl deploy` to restart your application with the new settings

 Connect to https://auth.example.com and use your application with auto-renewing Let's Encrypt TLS certificates, edge TLS.

 ## Step 5 - Persistent Storage